Out-of-this-World Stargazing Spots in Chichester and West Sussex

 Follow in Sir Patrick Moore's footsteps

 The seaside town of Selsey was the home of iconic astronomer Sir Patrick Moore.
 Low light pollution and its location at the tip of the Manhood Peninsula make these huge skies perfect for studying the stars.
 If the conditions are right, spot the Milky Way or the Andromeda Galaxy.
 Close to Selsey, RSPB Pagham Harbour Nature Reserve runs seasonal Astronomy nights in conjunction with the South Downs Astronomical Society, where you can learn to spot constellations and understand more about the cosmos.
 Find RSPB Pagham Harbour events here.

 Regardless of which stargazing spot you choose to visit, we highly recommend choosing a day or weekend when there is either no moon or a crescent, or half-moon and a clear sky if possible.
 Wrap up warmly.
 Even a summer evening can be cold at 11pm.

 The South Downs Dark Skies Festival

 Celebrating being the home of some of the best stargazing on the planet, the South Downs National Park Dark Skies Festival takes place each February, with a series of one-off events including nocturnal wildlife walks and stargazing parties.
-There are more than 15 events taking place over the course of the festival (4 – 17 February 2023), many of which are free to attend but require registration in advance.
+A range of events will take place over the course of the festival (10 – 18 February 2023), many of which are free to attend but require registration in advance.
 See the full schedule of events for the South Downs Dark Skies Festival here.